How to Use Claude Code with Your Database: SQL Queries, Schema Inspection, and DBHub Setup

 • Node.js installed (for running DBHub via npx)

-• Claude Code installed (get it here)
+• Claude Code installed (get started with Claude Code)

 • A local database to connect to (we'll use PostgreSQL in examples, but any supported database works)